datalad-handbook/book/docs/basics/101-121-sharelocal2.rst

 Sharing datasets: Common File systems [2]
 -----------------------------------------

-In the last section we created a copy of the ``DataLad-101`` dataset on the same file system but a different place by installing it from a path.
+So far, your room mate and you have created a copy of the ``DataLad-101`` dataset on the same file system but a different place by installing it from a path.

-We have observed that in order to install subdatasets right away to obtain their file content availability meta data to explore the file hierarchy within the subdatasets the ``-r``/``recursive`` option needs to be given to ``datalad install``.
+You have observed that in order to install subdatasets right away to obtain their file content availability meta data to explore the file hierarchy within the subdatasets the ``-r``/``recursive`` option needs to be given to ``datalad install``.

-And we have demonstrated how :term:`Git-annex` retrieved large file contents from the original dataset.
+And you have mesmerized your room mate by showing him  how :term:`Git-annex` retrieved large file contents from the original dataset.

 Let's now see the ``git annex whereis`` command in more detail.
-Within the original ``DataLad-101`` dataset, we retrieved some of the ``.mp3`` files via ``datalad get``, but not others.
-How will this influence the output of ``git annex whereis``?
+Within the original ``DataLad-101`` dataset, you retrieved some of the ``.mp3`` files via ``datalad get``, but not others.
+How will this influence the output of ``git annex whereis``, you wonder?

+Together with your room mate, you decide to find out.
+You navigate back into the installed copy, and run ``git annex whereis`` on a file that you once retrieved file content for, and on a file that you did not yet retrieve file content for.
+Here is the output for the retrieved file:

 .. runrecord:: _examples/DL-101-121-101
    :language: console